jetbrains-academy/kotlin-course-template/README.md

 ## Getting started

 Before we dive into course development and everything related to it, it's worth mentioning the benefits of using GitHub Templates.
-By creating a new project using the current template, you start with no history or reference to this repository.
+By creating a new project with the current template, you start with no history or reference to this repository.
-This allows you to create a new repository easily without copying and pasting previous content, clone repositories, or clearing the history manually.
+This allows you to create a new repository easily, without copying and pasting previous content, cloning repositories, or clearing the history manually.

-All you have to do is click the <kbd>Use this template</kbd> button (you must be logged in with your GitHub account).
+All you need to do is click the <kbd>Use this template</kbd> button (you must be logged in with your GitHub account).

 ![Use this template][file:use-template-blur]

-The most convenient way for getting your new project from GitHub is the <kbd>Get from VCS</kbd> action available on the Welcome Screen, where you can filter your GitHub  repository by its name.
+The most convenient way of getting your new project from GitHub is the <kbd>Get from VCS</kbd> action available on the Welcome Screen, where you can filter your GitHub  repository by its name.

 ![Use this template][file:use-this-template.png]

-For the last step, you have to manually review the configuration variables described in the [`gradle.properties`][file:gradle.properties] file and *optionally* move sources from the *org.jetbrains.academy.kotlin.template* package to the one that works best for you.
+As the last step, you need to manually review the configuration variables described in the [`gradle.properties`][file:gradle.properties] file and *optionally* move sources from the *org.jetbrains.academy.kotlin.template* package to the one that works best for you.
-Then you can get to work implementing your ideas.
+Then you can get to work and implement your ideas.

 ## Gradle configuration